 Item # Title Credits

-MACH 1040 Precision Machining I 0.0-5
+MACH 1040 Precision Machining I 5

-MATH 1230 Elements of Applied Mathematics I 3.0
+MATH 1230 Elements of Applied Mathematics I 3

-Item # Title Credits
+ltem # Title Credits

-MECH 1050 Engineering Graphics I 0.0-3
+MECH 1050 Engineering Graphics I 3

-MATH 1240 Elements of Applied Math II 3.0
+MATH 1240 Elements of Applied Math II 3

-MECH 1560 CNC Programming 0.0-3
+MECH 1560 CNC Mill Programming 3

-Item # Title Credits
+ltem # Title Credits

-MACH 2400 CNC Machining 0.0-5
+MACH 2400 CNC Machining 5

-CADD 1700 Computer Aided Drafting I 0.0-3
+CADD 1700 Computer Aided Drafting I 3

 Item # Title Credits

-MACH 2410 Tooling Technology 0.0-4
+MACH 2410 Tooling Technology 4

-MECH 1570 Dimensional Metrology 0.0-3
+MECH 1570 Dimensional Metrology 3

-\Based on placement, students may be required to take MATH 0960, before taking math credit courses.
+Based on placement, students may be required to take MATH 0960, before taking math credit courses.

-\29 of the 32 credit hours of this program apply towards the specific 64 credit requirement of the Machine Tool Technology A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree.
+29 of the 32 credit hours of this program apply towards the specific 64 credit requirement of the Machine Tool Technology A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree.

-\18 of the 32 credit hours of this program apply towards the specific 64 credit requirement of the Mechanical Technology: CAD Design A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree.
+18 of the 32 credit hours of this program apply towards the specific 64 credit requirement of the Mechanical Technology: CAD Design A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree.